Run Wild Missoula

 Mntwi l Nłʔay Virtual Half Marathon

-Run Wild Missoula is honored to offer a Virtual Half Marathon with 100% of race proceeds going to All Nations Health Center; to deepen our commitment to learning more about and supporting our local Indigenous communities.
+Run Wild Missoula is honored to offer a Virtual Half Marathon with 100% of race proceeds going to Indigenous Ascent Coalition; to deepen our commitment to learning more about and supporting our local Indigenous communities.
 Through partnership and education and in accordance with our mission and values, RWM is passionate to fostering a more inclusive community.

 Registration: